 Is it illegal for candidates to lie on their CVs in the UK?

 Providing false information on a CV, especially regarding qualifications or experience, can be considered fraud under UK law.
-If an individual is hired based on fraudulent information, they could face legal consequences, and the employer has grounds for dismissal.
+If an individual is hired based on fraudulent information, they could face legal consequences and the employer may have grounds for dismissal.

 How can I prevent fake CVs from slipping through the recruitment process?